EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/sessions/session-10.5.md

 James joining the game presented another challenge where a scenario had to be made up that allowed him to have a moment of his own before joining the rest of the gang.
 It was written one day before the session and pulled in Oona, a character from a side quest, who suddenly needed to have a father.

-If one of the rooms you stayed in would have been inspected thoroughly, you could have found the [journal of Jonah Sr.](../../items/jonahs-journal.md), detailing his communications with a demon after having been possessed by it through a statue he had dug up while he was an archaeologist.
+If one of the rooms you stayed in would have been inspected thoroughly, you could have found the [[jonahs-journal|journal of Jonah Sr.]], detailing his communications with a demon after having been possessed by it through a statue he had dug up while he was an archaeologist.

 The demon instructed him to build the inn, and the old man reluctantly did so against his will.
 He named the place "Jonah's Demon," but as the sign was damaged, the bottom part of the last word was removed and the place became known as Jonah's Denn.